Defining Wind - What It Is And Its Impact On Local And Global Weather

 For the most part, wind direction is measured with a weather (wind) vane.
 It is a fairly simple device consisting of a vertical flat object that is mounted on a shaft where it is allowed to spin freely.
 It can literally take any shape but is usually in the form of an arrow or cockerel.

-Weather vanes are also found on home and professional weather stations, tall buildings and even serve as an ornament on cathedrals and other prominent buildings.
+Weather vanes are also found on home and professional weather stations, tall buildings, and even serve as an ornament on cathedrals and other prominent buildings.

-How Does Wind Affect The Weather?
+How Wind Affects The Weather

-The simple answer to this question is: In almost every possible way.
-From the smallest sea breeze, Föehn (berg) wind, and fresh breeze funneling through the valley - to Monsoon winds able to supply rain to a whole subcontinent for a whole season, and hurricanes able to destroy coastlines and cause thousands of deaths - all are driven by some form of wind.
+From the smallest sea breeze, Föehn (berg) wind, and fresh breeze funneling through the valley – to Monsoon winds able to supply rain to a whole subcontinent for a whole season, and hurricanes able to destroy coastlines and cause thousands of deaths – all are driven by some form of wind.

 Due to strong winds, rain can also fall in areas where no clouds seem to be present.
 It is a phenomenon called a sunshower or serein.